 MA candidate in Psychology – Faculty of Graduate Studies, Harvard, USA

-Certified, Applied Positive Psychology – Faculty of Health, Stanford Medicine, USA
+Certified, applied Positive Psychology – Faculty of Health, Stanford Medicine, USA

 Certified, Visual Perception and the Brain – Faculty of Psychology and Neuroscience, Duke, USA